logux/server/README.md

 ### Get SSL Certificate

-Logux uses WebSockets for communicating between client and server.
+Logux uses WebSocket for communicating between client and server.
-Without SSL, old proxies and firewalls can block WebSockets connection.
+Without SSL, old proxies and firewalls can block WebSocket connection.
 Also, SSL will obviously help to prevent many attacks against your server.

 Probably the best way to get a free SSL certificate is [Let’s Encrypt].